RichBurman/highlands_project5/README.md

 - All fields on the checkout need to be complete before the order can be submitted.
  ![All Fields needed](https://res.cloudinary.com/dbagkfamv/image/upload/v1700357773/all_fields__needed_e7epm7.png)

+ - The Discount code section has now been hidden from the checkout.html page now as this is detailed in the known bugs section below.

  ## Problem with Discount Code

- - When the order is processed to Stripe, full payment is taken, not the discount price.
+ - When the order is processed to Stripe, full payment is taken, not the discounted price.

  - The order confirmation shows the total price was £135.00
  ![Discounted Price](https://res.cloudinary.com/dbagkfamv/image/upload/v1700358553/checkout_success_lzx5df.png)
 - But the Stripe payment was £150.00.
 Stripe is not taking the discounted price.
  ![Full Pay Stripe](https://res.cloudinary.com/dbagkfamv/image/upload/v1700358547/stripe_payment_ufaxti.png)

+ - - The Discount code section has now been hidden from the checkout.html page now as this is detailed in the known bugs section below.
+ ### Messages
+ - All messages throughout the website work as expected.
  ### Database

  - Database Updated when ordered is processed.